ErikOnBike/CP-Bootstrap/README.md

 ls -l client-environment.image
 ```

+The above script will create a 32 bit image for the client environment.
+This will work with a 64 bit server environment, since both have a serializer/deserializer which takes care of any necessary byte handling.
+The bytecode for compiled code does not depend on this.
+A 32 bit client environment image is smaller in size and matches the Javascript environment better.

 ## Image content

 All Classes in the tiny image are 'minimal' to keep the image tiny in size.
 Furthermore a set of classes is added to create a `ClientEnvironment` which allows to communicate with a `ServerEnvironment` using WebSockets.
 This code is based on the knowledge that this tiny image will be run in a Javascript environment (using SqueakJS VM).
 For further explanation go to [CodeParadise](https://github.com/ErikOnBike/CodeParadise).